samuraizin/samuraizin/README.md

 I intend to post some useful repositories and also some websites, although programming is not my main focus.

-Thank you for staying here, if you need, you can send me an email.
+Thank you for staying here.

 <!--